MB Venture Partners

 Seed Round in 2013

-Mobilizer Inc. is a company that specializes in the development of innovative six-wheeled holsters designed for medical equipment, aimed at enhancing the efficiency of patient ambulation in healthcare settings.
-Modeled after a wheeled walker, these holsters feature shelves and attachments that facilitate the transportation of equipment necessary for the mobility of critical care patients.
-By improving the process of medical ambulation, Mobilizer aims to enhance patient well-being while streamlining operations within hospitals.
-The company is a graduate of the ZeroTo510 medical device startup accelerator, further validating its commitment to advancing healthcare solutions.
+Mobilizer Inc. is a company focused on enhancing medical ambulation through its innovative design of a six-wheeled holster for medical equipment.
+Modeled after a wheeled walker, this holster features shelves and attachments that facilitate the safe and efficient transport of equipment for critical care patients.
+By streamlining the ambulation process, Mobilizer aims to improve patient well-being and increase operational efficiency within healthcare settings.
+The company emerged from the ZeroTo510 medical device startup accelerator, reflecting its commitment to advancing medical technology solutions.

 Spinal Restoration